 Level 1 - These trips do not require any previous experience in the activity.
-Related experience (camping, swimming, etc.) will be helpful.
+Related experience (camping, swimming, etc.)will be helpful.
 This is an opportunity for the beginner to learn the foundation skills of canoeing, kayaking and wilderness living.
 Your guides and instructors are expert at helping you succeed in these new activities.
 The pace will be fairly relaxed.
 The location, challenges and program are geared to ensure the trip is enjoyable and safe for the novice.
-Some Level 1 programs require a commitment to a multi-day wilderness trip or to learning new skills.
-Some first experiences can be a bit stressful (your first whitewater canoeing run or paddling a sea kayak in waves etc.) but a Level 1 trip is appropriate for beginners.
-More experienced outdoors people often choose these trips because they enjoy the route or want to introduce a friend to the activity.

 Level 2 - We expect that you have some background in the outdoors and some basic skills.
-You should be comfortable around the water for paddling trips.
-You can get a sense of the specific paddling skills required from the trip description.
-For hiking trips you should be fit and capable of carrying a minimum of 20-30 kg (45-60 lb.), 10 to 12 kilometers a day on rough terrain.
-These trips are designed to build on your skills and to expand your experience.
-You should expect to learn new things and try some new and challenging activities with help from the guides.
-Some Level 2 trips require a degree of physical challenge and a willingness to cope with unexpected adventures.
-The success of the trip will depend in part on the positive attitude and mutual support that the participants demonstrate.
-Level 2 includes some very extensive trips.
+You should have basic to intermediate paddling skills for canoe and kayak trips.
+You can get a sense of the specific paddling and safety skills required from each trip description.
+For hiking trips you should be fit and able to carry a minimum of 22-30 kg (48-68 lb.) depending on your size and age, 8 to 12 kilometers a day on rough terrain.
+These trips are designed to build on our skills and to expand your experience.

 Level 3 - These extended trips offer the opportunity for you to participate in a major expedition with the support of very experienced leaders.
-The pace and the environment may be very challenging.
+The pace and the environment may be challenging.
 You should be fit and active.
 The trip may be in an area of extreme isolation.
-Specific skills may be required.
+Certain skills necessary for each expedition will be expected.
 A positive attitude, a willingness to support other group members and willingness to adapt to the unexpected are important to your success and enjoyment.
-The specific skills needed, the elements of risk involved, the isolation, the physical and emotional demands of the route and location would make this trip most inappropriate for the novice.
-However, extensive experience and advanced skills while welcomed are not required.
+Although extensive experience and advanced skills are not required, the specific skills needed, the elements of risk involved, the isolation, the physical and emotional demands of the route and location would make this level of trip quite inappropriate for the novice.
 Level 3 trips are designed for people with intermediate skills and some previous experience in the activity.
-Although there is a broad age range many of our participants on Level 3 trips will be over 50 years old.